nestdotland/docs/docs/eggs/publishing-a-module.md

 ## Options

-You can use several options:
+You can use several versioning options as well, instead of stating the version in your `egg` file:
 ```shell script
 eggs publish --bump minor
 eggs publish --version 1.4.2